ericksonjoseph/example-java-spring/README.md

 - Provide your db settings: `vim src/main/resources/application.properties`

 # Assumptions
-Assuming the system has maven 3 and java 8 installed Assuming the system has ffprobe installed at /usr/local/bin/ffprobe Assuming the file upload will not exceed 10GB
+- Assuming the system has maven 3 and java 8 installed
+- Assuming the system has ffprobe installed at /usr/local/bin/ffprobe
+- Assuming the file upload will not exceed 10GB
-Assuming that chef templates will remove the hardcoded and sensitive values in the config at deployment
+- Assuming that chef templates will remove the hardcoded and sensitive values in the config at deployment
+- Assuming the aws user profile has sufficient permissions to upload to the configured S3 bucket